 The Mechanism of Elevated Toxicity in HepG2 Cells Due to Combined Exposure to Ethanol and Ionizing Radiation

-J. Ogony et al., "The Mechanism of Elevated Toxicity in HepG2 Cells Due to Combined Exposure to Ethanol and Ionizing Radiation," Journal of Applied Toxicology, no. 3, pp. 345-355, John Wiley & Sons, Apr 2008.
+J. Ogony et al., "The Mechanism of Elevated Toxicity in HepG2 Cells Due to Combined Exposure to Ethanol and Ionizing Radiation," Journal of Applied Toxicology, vol. 28, no. 3, pp. 345 - 355, John Wiley & Sons, Apr 2008.

 Keywords and Phrases

-Anti-oxidant enzymes; Cysteine; Ethanol; Free radicals; Glutathione; HepG2; Liver; Malondialdehyde; Oxidative stress; Radiation
+Anti-Oxidant Enzymes; Cysteine; Ethanol; Free Radicals; Glutathione; HepG2; Liver; Malondialdehyde; Oxidative Stress; Radiation; DNA Damage; Ionizing Radiation

 International Standard Serial Number (ISSN)

 © 2008 John Wiley & Sons, All rights reserved.